AIR PRESSURE TESTING

 2. All plumbing work is complete with water in the traps.

-3. Build to Accredited Construction Details.
+3. Build to Accredited Construction Details or similar.

 4. Gaps within walls and floors must be sealed.